Bayathy/Bayathy/README.md

-# Ohuton in the loop
+# Ofuton in the loop